Software engineers design and create computer systems and applications to solve real-world problems.

 "Although I did have a formal education, taking online classes on how to build mobile apps, doing internships where I work on projects at a company, and trying to build my own side projects was the most helpful," says Laila Rizvi, a software engineer at Meta.

-Let’s take a closer look at some of the requirements for becoming a software engineer.
+You can take a closer look at the requirements for becoming a software engineer in the sections below.

 As a software developer, you’ll be designing software to help solve problems that real people face.
 This requires a combination of technical know-how and solid communication skills.
 If you’re considering this as a career, here are some skills you should focus on building: